-has proposed new rules regulating the Medical Use of Marijuana.
-Maine has a pretty progressive medical marijuana law and it can be found at Title 22, Chapter 558-C. That law remains unchanged.
+Maine has a pretty progressive medical marijuana law found at Title 22, Chapter 558-C. That law remains unchanged.
 But, under rule making authority granted to Maine Department of Health and Human Services, it has published new proposed rules.
-These rules would make some pretty substantial changes to the way the existing statute is applied:
+These rules would make some pretty substantial changes to the way the existing statute is applied.

 Law Enforcement Seizure of MarijuanaAmong other things, the rules add some language further warning police against seizing Marijuana from legitimate patients: